yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

 8. Create an SSH tunnel linking a local port (8001) on your machine to port 80 on the management node of the cluster.
 Execute the command below replacing the values as follows:

-   > **Note: After you run this command, it may work at first and later lose its connection, so you may have to run this again to reestablish the connection.
-If the Kubernetes dashboard becomes unresponsive in the browser this is an indication to return here and check your tunnel or rerun the command.**
+   > **Note**: After you run this command, it may work at first and later lose its connection, so you may have to run this again to reestablish the connection.
+If the Kubernetes dashboard becomes unresponsive in the browser this is an indication to return here and check your tunnel or rerun the command.

     ```bash
     az aks browse --name fabmedical-SUFFIX --resource-group fabmedical-SUFFIX